This almond flour cornbread is fluffy, moist, and gluten free! It's a one-bowl cornbread recipe that takes about 5 minutes to whip up!

-This gluten free cornbread with almond flour is an excellent recipe if you are out of gluten free all-purpose flour or you can't stomach the gluten free flour blends.
+This gluten free cornbread with almond flour is dangerously good!
+It's ideal if you're out of gluten free all-purpose flour or prefer healthier alternatives like almond flour.

-It's super simple, delicious and it's also dairy free!
+It's super simple, moist, and it's naturally dairy free!
 It does include cornmeal though so if you are on the search for a keto cornbread or low carb cornbread this isn't the recipe for you.

 You can also make these into almond flour cornbread muffins if you'd rather.